lucasmafra/type-dynamo/README.md

 }

 export const UserOrderRepo = typeDynamo.define(User, {
+  // this table has a composite key since it has both partition and sort key
   tableName: 'UserTable',
   partitionKey: 'userId',
   sortKey: 'orderId'
 })
 ```

-...then you have `type PartitionKey = { userId: string }` and `type Key = { userId: string, orderId: string }`.
+...then you have `type PartitionKey = { userId: string }`, `type SortKey = { orderId: string }` and `type Key = { userId: string, orderId: string }`.
 This way, TypeDynamo can know that when you call *find*() like `UserOrderRepo.find({ userId: '1', orderId: 'abc'})` it must make a GetItem request, since you are getting a specific item from the table.
 But if you're calling *find()* like `UserOrderRepo.find({ userId: '1'})` you're actually making a query, because there could be more than one item in the table with this userId.
 So it will look for every item in the table with this userId and return the matched results.

-A great thing about *find* is that it comes with a built-in workaround for DynamoDB limitations in the result size for [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html), [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) and [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) methods, so you don't have to worry about that.
+A great thing about *find()* is that it comes with a built-in workaround for DynamoDB limitations in the result size for [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html), [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) and [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) methods, so you don't have to worry about that.

 Also, *find()* method is strongly typed so if you try to pass invalid arguments TypeScript will complain about it.
 In our User example, all of these calls would cause a compiler error: